mehul-syncsignature/mynpx/README.md

 If you encounter issues with local development:

-1. Make sure you've built the package with `npm run build`
+1. Make sure you've built the package with `bun run build`
-2. Check if the symlink is created properly with `npm link`
+2. Check if the symlink is created properly with `bun link`
-3. Try unlinking and relinking with `npm unlink -g my-ui-cli && npm link`
+3. Try unlinking and relinking with `bun unlink -g my-ui-cli && bun link`
 4. Verify the paths in your component registry are correct